Skip to content

 Checking the successful create action result

-You'll see your failed create actions, and the final success, indicated by a green filled-in hexagon next to the action.
 Click your successful create action to view the action details.

-Click the Result tab.
+View the Result section.

 You will see output similar to this: